Composed by J.S. Pierpont; arranged by Bill Finegan and Glenn Miller. Additional lyrics by Hal Dickinson and Bill

 This performance of “Jingle Bells” is remarkably joyous, given the generally ominous atmosphere in the U.S. in the days immediately after the Pearl Harbor attack and the U.S. entry into World War II.
 It is introduced over Miller’s theme song “Moonlight Serenade,” by one of CBS’s star announcers, Paul Douglas, who later had a successful career in Hollywood films.
 Miller himself is also heard.
-By late 1941, he was also a polished professional in delivering whatever lines were required on his radio show.
+By late 1941, he was a polished professional in delivering whatever lines were required on his radio show.
 The Miller band, whose performance abilities were honed to a sharp edge by near constant work, play the Bill Finegan/Glenn Miller arrangement of “Jingle Bells” with casual ease.
 Notice the fluid saxophone section playing and the powerful brass.
 Tex Beneke (from Fort Worth, Texas) and the Modernaires sing the traditional “Jingle Bells” lyric with some hip swing era twists, and then Ernie Caceres (from San Antonio) puts a little Mexican-American spin on some special lyrics.
-Trumpeter Billy May has the climactic jazz solo, playing with a Harmon mute with the stem removed, and generating considerable swinging momentum.
+Trumpeter Billy May (from Pittsburgh) has the climactic jazz solo, playing with a Harmon mute with the stem removed, and generating considerable swinging momentum.
 (Above left: The Miller band at Cafe’ Rouge of Hotel Pennsylvania in the early evening of December 24, 1941, before the Chesterfield broadcast included here.)

-Tex Beneke (at left) went on to success leading various bands after World War II, and for a time led the post-war Miller band.
+Tex Beneke (at left) went on to success leading various bands after World War II, and for a time led the post-war Miller ghost band.
 (Miller was lost in action in December of 1944.)
 His orientation was always in the Miller tradition.
 Billy May had a long and successful career as an arranger and conductor in Hollywood stretching from the mid-1940s into the 1980s.
 (Above right: Trumpeter Billy May plays a solo with Glenn Miller looking on approvingly.)

 This recording was digitally remastered by Mike Zirpolo.